logo

 evmstate:target="id" />

-might render to:
+might render as:

-<Party id="LEI-of-Party-A" />
+<Party id="TESTPNM19D40DI1WT772" />

 Multiple bindings per element